 Russia's Art War - An Interview with Voina

 One such group of artists go by the name of Voina.
-'Voina' is Russian for 'war'.
-Voina are at war with the Russian government.
+"Voina" is Russian for "war," and true to their name, Voina are at war with the Russian government.

-The art-prank collective have spent the last few years doing everything they can to annoy the powers that be – things like staging orgies in public museums, drawing 200ft dicks on drawbridges opposite KGB HQ, and throwing cats at McDonald's employees on International Workers' Day.
+The art-prank collective have spent the last few years doing everything they can to annoy the powers that be.
+They stage orgies in public museums, draw 200 foot dicks on drawbridges opposite KGB HQ, and throw cats at McDonald's employees on International Workers' Day.

-Recently though, the state have grown tired of public humiliation.
-In the autumn of last year, state police arrested and detained two of the group's leaders, Oleg Vorotnikov and Leonid Nikolayev, after the pair were found overturning police cars.
-They were imprisoned after a show trial, but then a figure emerged from the darkness to snatch freedom from the jaws of the gulag bed bugs – Banksy (yeah, that guy) splashed some of that funky urban professional money he's been stacking for their bail.
+Recently though, the state has grown tired of public humiliation.
+In autumn of last year, state police arrested and detained two of the group's leaders, Oleg Vorotnikov and Leonid Nikolayev, after the pair were found overturning police cars.
+They were imprisoned after a show trial, but then a figure emerged from the darkness to snatch the artists from the jaws of the gulag bed bugs: Banksy, who splashed some of that funky urban professional money he's been stacking by putting up Vorotnikov and Nikolayev's bail.

 Unfortunately for Voina, the trouble didn't stop there, and Oleg and his wife Natalia Sokol were brutally attacked by security forces on their way home from a press conference.
 The attackers went as far as to injure their 2-year-old son, Kasper.
-Those scenes repeated themselves in front of the world's watching media on Friday (April 1) so I thought it would be a good time to transcribe the huge interview I did with them a couple of weeks back.
+Those scenes repeated themselves in front of the world's watching media on Friday, April first.
+In light of these events, I thought it would be a good time to transcribe the huge interview I did with them a couple of weeks back.

 To the outside world, it seems that Russia is becoming more and more oppressive.
 So why aren't there more groups like Voina?

 Oleg Vorotnikov: We aren't the only young people protesting.
-There are fearless anarchists, anti-fascists and others.
-They remain unrecognised in the West, as they act anonymously and in secret.
+There are fearless anarchists, anti-fascists, and others.
+They remain unrecognized in the West, as they act anonymously and in secret.

 What are the objectives of the group?

 Alexei: We are proprietors of left-wing protest street action art.
-Our principles are honesty, intrepidity and monumentality.
+Our principles are honesty, intrepidity, and monumentality.
 The most monumental action was one dubbed "Dick Captured by KGB!"
-The phallus on the Liteyny drawbridge was 65m high (213ft) by 27m (89ft) across.
+The phallus on the Liteyny drawbridge was 65 (213ft) by 27 meters (89ft).
 When the bridge was opened, our dick erected just opposite the headquarters of the KGB’s successor, the Federal Security Service, and laid its head against the cloudy sky.

 Natalia Sokol: There were nine activists who painted the dick in 23 seconds.
 And there were seven guards on the bridge, who rushed at us at once.